 why do it?

 Besides the reminder to get outside and feel the sunshine on our faces, applying gave us an opportunity to articulate some of our culture goals.
-Our bike-friendly aim is to cultivate a company culture that prioritizes employee satisfaction, health, and social responsibility.
+We want to cultivate a company culture that prioritizes employee satisfaction, health, and social responsibility.
 Believing in individual effort and responsibility is contagious.
 The odds are, if your family, neighbors, or coworkers see that you believe biking to work is worth it, they will, too.

-It also gave us an opportunity to work more closely with other local businesses, including our neighbors at Broomwagon (also a certified Bike Friendly Business), who were helpful in the process.
+It also gave us an opportunity to work more closely with other local businesses, including our neighbors at Broomwagon (also a certified Bike Friendly Business).
+They were super helpful in the process.